 History of Psychology Lectures

 Please find all of my lectures from a History of Psychology class that I taught in graduate school.
-While prepping for the course, I struggled to find really any lecture material that I was able to use for my class (it may have been that I just wanted to teach the class in a different way).
+While prepping for the course, I struggled to find really any lecture materials that I wanted to use for my class (it is probably that I just wanted to teach the class in a different way).
 Therefore, I wanted to post them online for anyone to use.

 I don't claim that they are the best lectures, but I tried my best to create lectures that were accurate and contained what I thought was the most important information for students to hear (of course, history is always interpreted through the eyes of whoever is writing it, so I know that there is bias in my lectures).